What We Do

 Who We Come Alongside

-The Restoration House journeys with low-income single mothers and their children in Knoxville, TN and surrounding counties.
+The Restoration House journeys with low-income single parent and their children in Knoxville, TN and surrounding counties.
 All families that participate in The Restoration House have a referral through a variety of local agencies and organizations including crisis pregnancy shelters, adoption agencies, emergency and transitional shelters, churches, etc.

 The Restoration House Model

 The Restoration House invested two years in significant research understanding local gaps and national best practices before welcoming its first family into the program.
-Since then, the organization has remained committed to learning from and assisting successful organizations at a national level that serve single-mother families.
-TRH utilizes a 3-pronged model that aims to help single-mother families become self-reliant and transition into the successful lives that God intended for them.
+Since then, the organization has remained committed to learning from and assisting successful organizations at a national level that serve single-parent families.
+TRH utilizes a 3-pronged model that aims to help single-parent families become self-reliant and transition into the successful lives that God intended for them.
 The model includes:

 1. Supportive Transitional Housing